Skip to content

 Anticipation

-Definition: The emotion of looking forward; expectation of future events.
+Definition: Looking forward — expectation of future events.

 Wikipedia: Anticipation